jadore801120/attention-is-all-you-need-pytorch/README.md

   - Attention weight plot.
 ---
 # Acknowledgement
-- The project structure and some scripts are heavily borrowed from [OpenNMT/OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
+- The project structure, some scripts and the dataset preprocessing steps are heavily borrowed from [OpenNMT/OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
 - Thanks for the suggestions from @srush and @iamalbert.